Llanito: Language

-According to the Italian scholar Giulio Vignoli, Llanito originally, in the first decades of the 19th century, was full of Genoese words, later replaced by mainly Spanish and some English words.
+According to Italian scholar Giulio Vignoli, Llanito originally contained many Genoese words, which were later replaced by mainly Spanish and some English words.

 Llanito has significant Jewish influence, because of a long-standing Jewish population in Gibraltar.
 They introduced words and expressions from Haketia, a largely extinct Judeo-Spanish language spoken by the Sephardic communities of Northern Morocco such as in Tetuan and Tangiers, and the Spanish exclaves of Ceuta and Melilla in North Africa.

-Although Llanito is seldom written, a Llanito dictionary, Diccionario Yanito, was published in 1978 by Manuel Cavilla, and in 2001 Tito Vallejo published The Yanito Dictionary.
+Although Llanito is seldom written, a Llanito dictionary, Diccionario Yanito, was published in 1978 by Manuel Cavilla.
+In 2001, Tito Vallejo published The Yanito Dictionary.
 Including Place Names and Yanito Anecdotes.

 Core elements of Llanito vocabulary

 Although Llanito is largely based on the colloquial Spanish spoken in the Campo de Gibraltar, there are numerous elements beyond code-switching to English which make it unique.
 These are as follows.

 Anglicisms

 They may be false friends or involve an informal playfulness.